What does that mean for advertisers?

 7) Use Facebook Mobile Ads + Instagram Ads

-With mobile making up 84% of Facebook advertising revenue, that’s the place to be.
-If you add to this equation Facebook’s Audience Network, you can reach an even larger audience.
+If you add in Facebook’s Audience Network, you can reach an even larger audience.

-Moreover, think about your landing page – is it mobile-optimized?
-Don’t make the Facebook ad mistake of driving mobile traffic to a web page that’s hard to read unless the person’s using a large screen.
+Don’t make the Facebook ad mistake of driving mobile traffic to a web page that’s hard to read without a large screen.

-If you want people to act upon your Facebook ads, you’ve got to offer them something of high value.
+If you want Facebook ad clicks, offer something of high value.

-For example, SurveyMonkey’s offering a chance to win cool prizes in exchange of participating in surveys.
+Here’s an example: SurveyMonkey’s chance to win cool prizes in exchange for participating in surveys.

-Del Mar Fans & Lighting’s Facebook giveaway requires entrants to cast a vote on their preferred lighting product.
-Once they vote, they enter to the competition (and become a lead).
+Del Mar Fans & Lighting’s Facebook giveaway asks entrants to vote on their preferred lighting product.
+Once they vote, they enter the competition (and become a lead).

-Your Facebook contests do not necessarily have to be focused on sales.
+Your Facebook contests don’t have to focus 100% of the time on sales.
 Instead, look for long-term benefits such as increased brand awareness and new leads to enter in your conversion funnel.

-Tip: When targeting a large cold Facebook audience, select the Reach campaign objective, so that Facebook will deliver your ads to the maximum number of people.
+Tip: When targeting a large cold Facebook audience, select Reach as your campaign objective, so that Facebook will deliver your ads to the maximum number of people.